 A desire to educate their children led the founders of Northwest Nazarene University (NNU), under the leadership of Eugene Emerson, to organize an elementary school in 1913.
-In the ensuing two years both high school and college courses were added to the curriculum.
-Thus began Northwest Nazarene University, now an accredited Christian comprehensive university of the arts, humanities, sciences, and professions.
+In the ensuing two years, both high school and college courses were added to the curriculum.
+Thus began NNU, now an accredited Christian comprehensive university of the arts, humanities, sciences, and professions.

-In 1915, the first student was graduated from high school, and a year later Dr. H. Orton Wiley was elected president.
+In 1915, the first student graduated from high school, and a year later, Dr. H. Orton Wiley was elected president.
 The first college degrees were conferred upon a class of four graduates in 1917.

-Academic progress has been notable, including accreditation as a junior college in 1931 and as a four-year college in 1937.
-Masters programs were added in the early seventies.
-The name of the institution was changed from Northwest Nazarene College to Northwest Nazarene University in 1999.
+Academic progress has been notable, including accreditation as a junior college in 1930 and as a four-year college in 1937.
+Master's programs were added in the early 1970's, and the first doctoral program was offered in 2011.
+The institution transitioned from Northwest Nazarene College to Northwest Nazarene University in 1999.

-Northwest Nazarene University presently offers six associate degree majors, 40 bachelor's degree majors, eight master's degrees and three doctoral degrees.
-In addition to programs on campus, NNU students may study in cooperative programs in 35 countries around the world.
-Northwest Nazarene University serves approximately 1,300 undergraduate students, 725 graduate students, and 7,000 continuing education students each year.
+NNU presently offers six associate degree majors, nearly 80 bachelor's degree majors, 10 master's degrees, an education specialist degree, and four doctoral degrees.
+In addition to attending programs in person and/or online, NNU provides opportunities for students to study abroad in 35 countries around the world.
+NNU serves approximately 1,000 undergraduate students, 600 graduate students, 8,000 concurrent credit high school students, and over 10,000 continuing education students each year.